The Best Home Barista Espresso Machine & Grinder Setups

 It has a shot timer, a large ball-jointed & no-burn steam wand with a 2-hole (other tips available) steam tip, and a dedicated hot water spout (which is likewise no-burn).

 And this is an ECM machine, so we’re talking seamless build quality.
-In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso machine (don’t forget to budget for the grinding machine too), the ECM Synchronica will be on your shortlist, and if it’s not it probably should be.
+In a nutshell, if you’re looking for a dual boiler machine, and you have a couple of grand to spend on an espresso machine (don’t forget to budget for the grinder too), the ECM Synchronica will be on your shortlist, and if it’s not it probably needs to be.

 La Marzocco Linea Mini.